 The Venezuela IMF question was never settled in a courtroom.
 It was settled by counting votes, and the answer arrived in April.

 This week Caracas asked the world to unfreeze its money.
-The requests went to three different places, and the reason they get three different answers is worth understanding.
+The requests went to three different places, and the three answers are worth understanding.

 Interim president Delcy Rodríguez wrote to King Charles about gold held in London.
 Foreign minister Yván Gil asked United Nations members to release blocked accounts held in various countries.